PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 - **RETURN (blue):** DIRTY grid cells which in addition are return points.

-The process begins at the robot’s initial location and continues until there are no WHITE cells left in the grid.
+The process begins at the robot’s initial location and continues until there are no **WHITE** cells left in the grid.
 It consists of the following steps:

-- The robot current position is marked as DIRTY and attempts to explore neighboring WHITE cells using the following priority order:
+- The robot current position is marked as **DIRTY** and attempts to explore neighboring **WHITE** cells using the following priority order:
   1. North neighbor
   2. East neighbor
   3. South neighbor
   4. West neighbor

-- When a direction is chosen, the other WHITE (only free) neighbors are added to **return_points**, making them potential candidates for backtracking in case a dead-end (critical point) is reached.
+- When a direction is chosen, the other **WHITE** (only free) neighbors are added to **return_points**, making them potential candidates for backtracking in case a dead-end (critical point) is reached.

 - When a critical point is found:
-  1. the grid cell si marked as CRITICAL.
+  1. the grid cell si marked as **CRITICAL** (red).
   2. **return_points** is sorted based on Manhattan distance from the current position, so that the closest return point is tried first.
-  3. a BFS (Breadth-First Search) is used to compute a path to the selected return point.
+  3. a **BFS** (Breadth-First Search) is used to compute a path to the selected return point.
   4. the path is added to **route**.
-  5. the return point is marked as RETURN (blue) and deleted from **return_points**.
+  5. the return point is marked as **RETURN** (blue) and deleted from **return_points**.
+  6. exploration continues from the return point.

 ### 4. Route Reactive Piloting

-For reactive piloting, a proportional controler is used.
+Reactive navigation is based on a proportional controller for both linear and angular velocity.

+The navigation process continues as long as there are target points available.
+Once a target point is reached, it is marked as **CLEANED**, and the next target point is selected.

+To determine whether a point has been reached, the distance error is evaluated.
+If it falls below a predefined threshold, the point is considered reached — this threshold helps to avoid oscillations near the target.

+During navigation:

+- If the orientation error is below its corresponding threshold, the robot moves forward while simultaneously correcting its orientation.

+- If the orientation error exceeds the threshold, the robot stops moving forward and focuses only on correcting orientation before moving forward again in order to avoid collisions.

 ### Obtained results: